linode/manager/TESTING.md

 ### Command Line Arguments

-The `yarn e2e` command accepts a number of helpful command line arguments that faciliate writing and running tests locally.
+The `yarn e2e` command accepts a number of helpful command line arguments that facilitate writing and running tests locally.

 Running an individual spec file: